lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 When an All-1 fragment is received, it indicates that the last SCHC fragment of the packet has been sent.
 Since the last window is not always full, the MIC will be used to detect if all SCHC fragments of the packet have been received.
-A correct MIC indicates the end of the transmission but the receiver MUST stay alive for an Inactivity Timer period to answer to any empty All-1 fragments the sender MAY send if ACKs sent by the receiver are lost.
+A correct MIC indicates the end of the transmission but the receiver MUST stay alive for an Inactivity Timer period to answer to any empty All-1 fragments the sender MAY send if SCHC ACKs sent by the receiver are lost.
 If the MIC is incorrect, some SCHC fragments have been lost.
-The receiver sends the ACK regardless of successful SCHC fragmented packet reception or not, the Inactitivity Timer is set.
+The receiver sends the SCHC ACK regardless of successful SCHC fragmented packet reception or not, the Inactitivity Timer is set.
 In case of an incorrect MIC, the receiver waits for SCHC fragments belonging to the same window.
 After MAX_ACK_REQUESTS, the receiver will abort the on-going SCHC fragmented packet transmission by transmitting a the Receiver-Abort format.
 The receiver also aborts upon Inactivity Timer expiration.